zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    .. zeek:see:: arp_reply arp_request

-   .. todo:: Bro's current default configuration does not activate the protocol
+   .. todo:: Zeek's current default configuration does not activate the protocol
-      analyzer that generates this event; the corresponding script has not yet been ported to Bro 2.x.
+      analyzer that generates this event; the corresponding script has not yet been ported.
 To still enable this event, one needs to register a port for it or add a DPD payload signature.

 Bro::AYIYA